-A Whole Life-cycle Carbon assessment (WLC) has also been undertaken for the Proposed Development in line with the guidance given in the draft guidance provided by the GLA in the Whole Life-Cycle Carbon Assessments guidance Pre-consultation draft, April 2020.
+A Whole Life-cycle Carbon assessment (WLC) has also been undertaken for the Proposed Development in line with the London Plan Guidance - Whole Life-Cycle Carbon Assessments (March 2022).
 This assessment included an analysis of the anticipated embodied carbon associated with the materials which will be utilised at the Proposed Development.
 Information provided by the WLC assessment will further inform the design team during the detailed and technical design stages.
 A summary of the assessment can be found in Appendix A. This should be read in conjunction with the GLA WLC Assessment Template issued in Microsoft Excel Format.